Friday, October 29, 2010

 Ole, fashioned this elegant gown from silk brought back from China by her father a member of the Flying Tigers in WW2.
 His soon to be bride used some of the silk to make a blouse for her wedding, the rest of the silk was stored away with orders for it to be used for Christening gowns when Ole’s boys became fathers.

-Ole choose2010_1007applevalleyone0004 a pattern from AS&E issue #60, called Heaven Blessed.Ole said,” The only changes made, I didn’t put the bows on the front yoke and didn’t do the lower skirt embroidery.
+Ole choose a pattern from AS&E issue #60, called Heaven Blessed.Ole said,” The only changes made, I didn’t put the bows on the front yoke and didn’t do the lower skirt embroidery.
 Instead I added the lace insertion.
 The fabric wasn’t long enough and I felt the silk was busy enough without adding embroidery.”

 I hope I have been able to capture the beauty of this gown.

-2010_1007applevalleyone0006 2010_1007applevalleyone0007 Ole has 3 plus months in the creation of this gown.
+Ole has 3 plus months in the creation of this gown.
 She has one more to make I am looking forward to what she comes up with, I know it be fantastic.

-2010_1007applevalleyone0010 I hope you have enjoyed this gown.
+I hope you have enjoyed this gown.
 I know it is hard for a camera to capture the true beauty.

 Monday, October 4, 2010